go-swagger/go-swagger.github.io/about.md

 weight = 9
 +++

-There are 2 axis along which your API and its documentation tend to evolve.
-This toolkit aims to support you along all axis and remove the repetitive nature of writing what is essentially boilerplate code for faster iteration times.
+There are 2 axes along which your API and its documentation tend to evolve.
+This toolkit aims to support you along all axes and remove the repetitive nature of writing what is essentially boilerplate code for faster iteration times.

 <!--more-->